Ads

 Electric

-High performance and transport category aircraft windshields are typically made of laminated glass, polycarbonate, or similar ply material.
-Typically clear vinyl plies are also included to improve performance characteristics.
-The laminations create the strength and impact resistance of the windshield assembly.
-These are critical feature for windshields as they are subject to a wide range of temperatures and pressures.
-They must also withstand the force of a 4 pound bird strike at cruising speed to be certified.
+These are critical features for windshields as they are subject to a wide range of temperatures and pressures.
+They must also withstand the force of a 4-pound bird strike at cruising speed to be certified.
 The laminated construction facilitates the inclusion of electric heating elements into the glass layers, which are used to keep the windshield clear of ice, frost, and fog.
 The elements can be in the form of resistance wires or a transparent conductive material may be used as one of the window plies.
-To ensure enough heating is applied to the outside of the windshield, heating elements are placed on the inside of the outer glass ply.
-Windshields are typically bonded together by the application of pressure and heat without the use of cement.
-Figure 1 illustrates the plies in one transport category aircraft windshield.

 Figure 1.
 Cross-section of a transport category windshield

 Whether resistance wires or a laminated conductive film is used, aircraft window heat systems have transformers to supply power and feedback mechanisms, such as thermistors, to provide a window heat control unit with information used to keep operating temperature within acceptable limits.
-Some systems are automatic while others are controlled by cockpit switches.
-Separate circuits for pilot and co-pilot are common to ensure visibility in case of a malfunction.
-Consult the manufacturer’s maintenance information for details on the particular window heat system in question.

 Some windshield heating systems can be operated at two heat levels.
-On these aircraft, NORMAL heating supplied heat to the broadest area of windshield.
+On these aircraft, NORMAL heating supplies heat to the broadest area of the windshield.
 HIGH heating supplies a higher intensity of heat to a smaller but more essential viewing area.
 Typically, this window heating system is always on and set in the NORMAL position.
 Figure 2 illustrates a simplified windshield heat system of this type.

 Figure 2.
 Electric windshield heat schematic